I'm Honey!

 Skincare is a personal passion of mine, Darlings.
 I’ve often written about how to cure dry skin and skin that’s red or just skincare routines in general.

 What causes dry skin?
 Well, of course, dry environments, low moisture in the air, or soaking in hot water.
-If your hands are dry it could not only be from the environment but from over washing them (which might be happening now because of the Coronavirus).
+These factors can disrupt the skin’s hydration and compromise the skin’s natural moisture barrier, making it harder for the skin to retain moisture.
+A weakened skin barrier is a major factor contributing to dry skin.
+If your hands are dry it could not only be from the environment but from over washing them (which might be happening now because of the Coronavirus), which strips away the skin’s natural oils, essential for moisture retention.

 So, how do we prevent dry skin?
 Let’s take a look!